Pylons/pyramid/docs/narr/urldispatch.rst

 :mod:`repoze.bfg` :term:`Router` checks every incoming request against an ordered set of URL matching patterns present in a *route map*.

-If any route patern matches the information in the :term:`request` provided to :mod:`repoze.bfg`, a route-specific :term:`context` and :term:`view name` will be generated.
+If any route pattern matches the information in the :term:`request` provided to :mod:`repoze.bfg`, a route-specific :term:`context` and :term:`view name` will be generated.
 In this circumstance, :mod:`repoze.bfg` will shortcut :term:`traversal`, and will invoke